nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 ![CclearSequenceDiagram](images/CclearSequenceDiagram.png)

-The follow activity diagram summarizes what happens when a user executes a Cclearcommand:
+The follow activity diagram summarizes what happens when a user executes a cclear command:

 ![CclearActivityDiagram](images/CclearActivityDiagram.png)